zessta/GenQ/JS_correct_incorrect.md

 ## Question 49: **Debounce Function Implementation**
-Question: Implement a debounce function that delays the execution of the input function until after a specified delay has passed since the last time the debounced function was invoked.
+Description: Implement a debounce function that delays the execution of the input function until after a specified delay has passed since the last time the debounced function was invoked.

 **Links:**
 - [Correct Code](https://github.com/zessta/javascript1by1/correct-reverse-string)